Children’s Organ Transplant Association Facts

-- COTA has helped thousands of children and young adults and has raised nearly $100 million for transplant-related expenses.
+- COTA has helped thousands of children and young adults and has raised more than $100 million for transplant-related expenses.

-- In 2015, more than 130 COTA patients were successfully transplanted and more than $5 million was raised.
+- Last year, nearly 200 COTA patients were successfully transplanted and more than $5.5 million was raised.

 - COTA does not charge a transplant family, or patient, for its services.